gnang/HypermatrixAlgebraPackage/README.md

 ## Unitary hypermatrices
-The Hypermatrix package also provides a symbolic parametrization of even order unitary Hypermatrix with sides length equal to 2.
+The hypermatrix package also provides a symbolic parametrization of even order unitary hypermatrix with sides length equal to 2.
 As suggested by the [Gowers norm](http://en.wikipedia.org/wiki/Gowers_norm), an even order hypermatrix is said to be unitary if the product of the conjugate transposes yield the Kronecker delta of the same order and size.
 Consequently, second order unitary hypermatrices correspond to the usual unitary matrices and a symbolic parametrization